 The free-based model offers users access to a basic service free of charge, but may also offer premium or additional services as an upgrade option.
 This option attracts customers who have already enjoyed the free version with paid upgrades that provide even greater value to the software or application they are using.

 Furthermore, when scaling a startup, SaaS providers can monitor whether upgrades are being utilized and how popular they are, while prompting the user to upgrade at appropriate intervals.

 Keep in mind that many users may not want or need the upgrades.
 If this option is one that you wish to provide, a way to get around this is to offer a limited free service and ensure your paid upgrade offers great value and functionality.

 Another way to generate revenue is to make the main product free and include sidebar adverts for related, paid services.
 However, many users might not want to see adverts and may look elsewhere for access to a similar free service.

 This model is similar to the pay-per-user model, except that the tiered user model charges according to a tiered structure and increases in price as the number of users increases.

 The disadvantages are similar to the pay-per-user model: it limits the number of active users and has no real value for an individual business or small business owner who requires more features, not users.
 If you choose to offer tiered user pricing, carefully consider the grouping and number of options that you make available.

-FastSpring’s ecommerce platform is designed from the ground up to support a full spectrum of digital products and distribution models.
+Whether you’re selling to SMBs or enterprise level customers, FastSpring’s all-in-one ecommerce platform is designed to support a full spectrum of digital products and distribution models.
 FastSpring is a leader in the digital commerce space that supports every kind of subscription and recurring billing model and is an essential growth partner to help you deal with all your ecommerce needs.
 Click here to see how much you could save with your ecommerce solutions.